Creating a simple app

 django.VERSION # gives you 4.0.4

-is installed in your environment.It's Django’s command-line utility for administrative tasks.
+django-admin is installed in your environment.It's Django’s command-line utility for administrative tasks.
 It can:

 Let's create a new project so that users can browse this painstakingly curated collection of information about cheeses and rate cheeses they have tried.